 Dollar General (DG) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the discount retailer had gained 2.48% in the past month.
-In that same time, the Retail-Wholesale sector gained 3.51%, while the S&P 500 gained 0.85%.
+Heading into today, shares of the discount retailer had lost 1.44% over the past month, lagging the Retail-Wholesale sector's gain of 1.85% and the S&P 500's gain of 1.07% in that time.

-Dollar General will be looking to display strength as it nears its next earnings release, which is expected to be June 1, 2023.
-On that day, Dollar General is projected to report earnings of $2.38 per share, which would represent a year-over-year decline of 1.24%.
-Our most recent consensus estimate is calling for quarterly revenue of $9.48 billion, up 8.3% from the year-ago period.
+Wall Street will be looking for positivity from Dollar General as it approaches its next earnings report date.
+This is expected to be June 1, 2023.
+In that report, analysts expect Dollar General to post earnings of $2.38 per share.
+This would mark a year-over-year decline of 1.24%.
+Our most recent consensus estimate is calling for quarterly revenue of $9.47 billion, up 8.21% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Dollar General.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for Dollar General.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.07% lower.
-Dollar General is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.12% lower.
+Dollar General currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, Dollar General currently has a Forward P/E ratio of 19.55.
-For comparison, its industry has an average Forward P/E of 22.49, which means Dollar General is trading at a discount to the group.
+In terms of valuation, Dollar General is currently trading at a Forward P/E ratio of 19.25.
+Its industry sports an average Forward P/E of 22.31, so we one might conclude that Dollar General is trading at a discount comparatively.

 The Retail - Discount Stores industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 100, putting it in the top 40% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 125, which puts it in the top 50% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.